Your Yoga Routine - Aura Wellness Center Teacher Training

 Another way to extend your yoga practice is through conscious breathing.
 Take moments throughout the day to focus on deep belly breaths, bringing oxygen into every cell of your body.
 This helps alleviate stress and brings a sense of calmness and clarity.

-In addition to mindful living and conscious breathing, incorporating yogic philosophy into daily life can also be transformative.
+In addition to mindful living and conscious breathing, incorporating yogic philosophy into daily life can be transformative.
 The Yamas (moral restraints) and Niyamas (observances) guide how to relate harmoniously with ourselves and others.
 Practicing non-violence (Ahimsa), truthfulness (Satya), contentment (Santosha), self-discipline (Tapas), and other ethical principles cultivates inner peace and promotes positive relationships.

 Furthermore, self-reflection through meditation can deepen one’s understanding of oneself and enhance personal growth outside of traditional asana practices.
 Meditation allows us to quiet our minds, observe our thoughts without judgment, develop greater self-awareness, increase concentration, reduce anxiety, and improve overall mental well-being.